YoussefNassar-1959/8-bit-processor/README.md

 - Implement changes or add new features.
 - Submit a pull request along with a brief description of the modifications made.

-## Future Improvements 🚧

-Some potential areas for improvement and expansion of this project include:
-- Enhancing ALU functionality with more operations.
-- Implementing additional memory modules.
-- Optimizing the Control Unit for better performance.

 ## Acknowledgments 🙏